-As part of our assessment process and assurance-of-learning standards, the School of Business Administration has adopted the following learning goals for our undergraduate students:
+Learning Goals: As part of our assessment process and assurance-of-learning standards, the COB has adopted the following learning goals for our undergraduate students:

-- Learning Goal 1: SoBA graduates will possess fundamental business knowledge. - Learning Goal 2: SoBA graduates will be able to integrate business knowledge. - Learning Goal 3: SoBA graduates will be effective communicators. - Learning Goal 4: SoBA graduates will possess problem solving skills. - Learning Goal 5: SoBA graduates will have an ethical awareness. - Learning Goal 6: SoBA graduates will be proficient users of technology. - Learning Goal 7: SoBA graduates will understand the global business environment in which they operate.
+- Learning Goal 1: COB graduates will possess integrated business knowledge for the core disciplines of Accounting, Finance, Management Information Systems, Management and Marketing. - Learning Goal 2: COB graduates will be effective communicators. - Learning Goal 3: COB graduates will possess problem-solving skills. - Learning Goal 4: COB graduates will have an ethical awareness.